KxSystems/embedPy/README.md

 Python `None` maps to the q identity function `::` when converting from Python to q and vice versa.

 There is one exception to this.
 When calling Python functions, methods or classes with a single q data argument, passing `::` will result in the Python object being called with _no_ arguments, rather than a single argument of `None`.
-See the section below on callables for how to call a Python callable with a single argument of `None`.
+See the section below on callables for how to explicitly call a Python callable with a single `None` argument.

 ### Imports